 Companies send out satisfaction surveys all the time, but research undeniably indicates that satisfaction is not a motivator.
 The Better Business Bureau website posted an article that stated “satisfaction is the base price of admission”.
 This is because satisfied customers don’t necessarily return.
 Dissatisfied customers rarely, if ever, return, but satisfied customers are satisfied only until someone else makes them more satisfied.
 As a result, they are not particularly loyal.
 You don’t want your clients merely satisfied, you want them to be ecstatic.
 Otherwise there is no pattern of repeat business, nor will people go out of their way to recommend your company to someone else.
 You need to make your customers loyal and if they are not being loyal, find out why.

 As a starting point, follow these must-do’s with your clients to build loyalty:

 1. Have a series of positive interactions over time

 2. Be exceptional with your work, your product, and your staff

 3. Create a relationship with your customers via ongoing communication

-4. Do one thing differently from everyone else which will set you apart
+4. Do one thing differently from everyone else which will set you apart (brand positioning)

 5. Ask if they would refer you and if not, find out why

 When you ask what can be fixed, sometimes they will say nothing (great!).
 Other times it might only be one or two small things, but it could point the way to turning your client roster into a group of cheering, business-referring loyalists.
-At Industrial Brand, we specialize in building brands, websites, and communciations around the goal of creating and maintaining loyalty for our clients, and for our client’s clients.
+At Industrial Brand, we specialize in building brand identity, websites, and communciations around the goal of creating and maintaining loyalty for our clients, and for our client’s clients.